 “We must talk about poverty, because people insulated by their own comfort lose sight of it,” she said.

 Talking about real poverty is different than mere political argument.
 It’s keeping the humanity of the invisible, suffering souls around us in our minds and hearts.
 It’s knowing real people who are poor, listening, loving, sharing life together.

-Talk must accompany action, which is easier when you know people who struggle to support themselves: the elderly widower on a pension, the humble cashier working two jobs to support her children.
-It’s making eye contact when you are called to share your surplus cash with someone you meet, and it can be as simple sometimes as being prepared to share a blessing bag or gift cards with those who need our help.
+Talk must accompany action, which is easier when you actually know people who struggle to support themselves: the elderly widower on a pension, the humble cashier working two jobs to support her children.
+It’s making eye contact when you are called to share your surplus with someone you meet, and it can be as simple sometimes as being prepared to share a blessing bag or gift cards with those who need our help.

 We must talk about poverty with our lives as Dorothy did, and not remain insulated by our own comfort.
 Lent can be a time to learn, so that when we speak, we speak from an informed mind and an inflamed heart made visible by how it directs our giving.